1. Silas Dwane House was born on August 7,1971 and is an American writer best known for his novels.

 Silas House's writing has appeared several times in The New York Times and The Atlantic.

-Silas House's work has been anthologized in such books as New Stories From the South: The Year's Best, 2004, and Best Food Writing: 2014.
+Silas House's work has been anthologized in New Stories From the South: The Year's Best, 2004 and Best Food Writing: 2014.

-Silas House has written the introductions to Missing Mountains, a study of mountaintop removal; From Walton's Mountain to Tomorrow, a biography of Earl Hamner, Jr.
+Silas House wrote the introductions to Missing Mountains, a study of mountaintop removal; From Walton's Mountain to Tomorrow, a biography of Earl Hamner, Jr.

 Silas House has served on the fiction faculty at Spalding University's MFA in Creative Writing since 2005.

-Silas House is a music journalist and a contributing editor to No Depression magazine, for which he has written features on Lucinda Williams, Delbert McClinton, and many others.
+Silas House is a music journalist and served as a contributing editor to No Depression magazine.

 Between 2005 and 2010 Silas House was very visible in the fight against mountaintop removal mining, an environmentally devastating form of coal mining that blasts the entire top off a mountain and fills the valley below with debris.

-Silas House says he got involved in the issue after being invited on a tour of devastated mountains by environmentalist, author, and public intellectual Wendell Berry.
+Silas House became involved in the issue after being invited on a tour of devastated mountains by environmentalist, author, and public intellectual Wendell Berry.

-Silas House wrote the original draft of the 2005 Kentucky authors' statement against the practice; since the draft, more than three dozen authors have signed it.
+Silas House wrote the original draft of the 2005 Kentucky authors' statement against the practice, which more than three dozen authors signed.

 Silas House has been joined in this fight by other Kentucky writers, such as Wendell Berry, Bobbie Ann Mason, and Maurice Manning.